cleberMargarida/easy-chain/README.md

 ### 4. Forking Example

-EasyChain allows you to fork the chain into multiple branches and merge them back later:
+`EasyChain` allows you to fork the chain into multiple branches and merge them back later, providing the flexibility to split the handling process into parallel paths.
+Here's how you can fork your chain:

 ```csharp
 class CarChain : IChainConfig<Car>